 - Moreover, movements tend to be very fast especially in close quarters, to the point where you don't see them coming.
 Hence why close-quarters fighting styles teach you to get into physical contact with your enemy.
 Because you can feel an opponent's tension necessary to make a move faster than you can see the move.
 In other words, don't look - feel.

-- Or faking it, at least.
-Playing both the instrument and the audience at the same time is easier when the two aren't completely separate processes.
+- Playing both the instrument and the audience at the same time is easier when the two aren't completely separate processes.

-- By extension, anything involving muscle memory.
+- Anything involving muscle memory.
 Try thinking instead of feeling when walking across a room.
 Choose a room with a clear floor.
 We'll wait.

-- Or, talk yourself through every step of tying a tie.
+- Talk yourself through every step of tying a tie.
 If you've ever worn one to go to school, chances are you just do that on instinct by now.

 - Learning a foreign language.
 Once you get past the basic grammar, the advancement occurs by going by the flow.